luzpaz/FreeCAD-dependencies/Downstream-Repos.md

 ### nixpkgs
 Open an issue on their [Github repo](https://github.com/NixOS/nixpkgs/)

+### psilinux
+1. Find the package via repology or on their [github organization page](https://github.com/pisilinux)
+2. Open an issue requesting update or new package.

 ### vcpkg
 C++ Library Manager for Windows, Linux, and MacOS
 Open an issue on their [Github repo](https://github.com/Microsoft/vcpkg)